marcinjahn/technology-notebook/src/docs/programming/architecture/ddd.md

 > The domain is the heart of business software.

+Another point is that models evolve over time.
+Our initial assumptions can be often invalidated as we progress in understanding the domain.

 In our modeling, we should focus on the behaviours of the models.
 To find such behaviours, we need to look at all the possible events that may occur in the system - those events are basically the use-cases that the solution is expected